sshyran/wire-server-deploy-networkless/README.md

 You can configure your DHCP server with 'class' sections matching the hostname given by the client, and put 'pools' of leases with a single lease in each, that only allows an individual class.
 Pros:
 Works in our KVM environment.
-Easy to tell most systems to provide a hostname, Ubuntu 18 (after security patching) does so by default.
+Easy to tell most systems to provide a hostname, Ubuntu 18 does so by default. handles hostname switching easily.
 Cons:
 Long, ugly, complicated configuration.
-Ubuntu 18 must be security patched before it provides a hostname.

 ###### Server Side
 For each host, add one class section BEFORE our subnet declaration in /etc/dhcp/dhcpd.conf. for example:
 ```
 class "admin" { match if option host-name = "admin"; }
+class "kubenode1" { match if option host-name = "kubenode01" or option host-name = "kubenode1"; }
+class "kubenode2" { match if option host-name = "kubenode02" or option host-name = "kubenode2"; }
+class "kubenode3" { match if option host-name = "kubenode03" or option host-name = "kubenode3"; }
+class "ansnode1" { match if option host-name = "cassandra01" or option host-name = "ansnode1"; }
+class "ansnode2" { match if option host-name = "cassandra02" or option host-name = "ansnode2"; }
+class "ansnode3" { match if option host-name = "cassandra03" or option host-name = "ansnode3"; }
 ```

 Rewrite your subnet section. create a pool containing only the leases you've been giving out, and deny members of each of your classes from getting a lease from that pool. now for each class, create a pool, allow that class access to that pool, and stick one IP in that pool.
 The result shoud look something like this: